LibrariesHacked/library-carpentry/introduction-to-data/group-exercise-jargon-busting.md

 Objectives
 ----------

+- Icebreaker
+- Finding confidence level
 - Explain terms, phrases, and concepts associated with terms, phrases, or ideas around code or software development in libraries
 - Compare knowledge of these terms, phrases, and concepts
 - Differentiate between these terms, phrases, and concepts
-- Icebreaker
-- Finding confidence level
-- Expectation management

 Task
 ----